martgnz/barcelona-atlas/README.md

 canvas.pngStream().pipe(fs.createWriteStream("preview.png"));
 ```
 ## Generating the files
 Clone or download the repo, start a terminal and run `npm install` in the folder.
-This command will run the script and move the generated files to the `mad` folder.
+This command will run the script and move the generated files to the `barcelona` folder.

 If you need to make further adjustments (simplification, quantization) you can change the `prepublish` script and run `npm install` again.

 ## File Reference
 <a href="#barcelona/census_tracts.json" name="barcelona/census_tracts.json">#</a> <b>barcelona/census_tracts.json</b> [<>](https://martingonzalez.net/barcelona-tracts.v1.json "Source")

 A preprojected TopoJSON ([EPSG:3043](http://spatialreference.org/ref/epsg/etrs89-etrs-tm31/)) which contains six objects: *census tracts*, *basic statistic areas*, *neighborhoods*, *big neighborhoods*, *districts* and *city*.
 Every tract, neighborhood and district has its corresponding identifier, so it's easy to get started.
+See [reference metadata](http://w20.bcn.cat/cartobcn/getFile.ashx?t=bdd&f=47185360245555).

 <a href="#barcelona/census_tracts.json_census_tracts" name="barcelona/census_tracts.json_census_tracts">#</a> *barcelona*.objects.<b>census_tracts</b>